Oliver Fox (writer)

 Oliver Fox was the pseudonym of Hugh George Callaway (30 November 1885 – 28 April 1949), an English short story writer, poet and occultist, most well known for documenting his experiences in astral projection and lucid dreaming.

-Fox had trained in electrical engineering and worked as an actor.
+Fox had trained in electrical engineering and worked as an actor and a writer of fiction for magazines.
 He had first published his OBE experiences in The Occult Review (1920, 1923).
-These formed the basis of his book A Record of Out-of-the-Body Experiences, published in 1939.
-He was inspired by the experiences of Sylvan Muldoon.
+These formed the basis of his book Astral Projection: A Record of Out-of-the-Body Experiences, published in 1939.

 Fox has been described as a theosophist.